mcellteam/cellblender_tutorials/examine_output.rst

       <source src="http://www.mcell.psc.edu/tutorials/videos/main/dreamm_pt2.ogg" type='video/ogg'/>
     </video>

-Skip to the next section (`Customize Rendering Properties`_) if you just watched the video tutorial.
+Skip to the next section (:ref:`custom_glyphs`) if you just watched the video tutorial.

 Begin by opening Blender..
 Then click the **Scene** button.
 Assuming that you have CellBlender installed and enabled, there should be a number of extra panels available at the bottom of the window.
 Select the **Visualize Simulation Results** panel, and click the **Set Molecule Viz Directory** button.
 Navigate to `/home/user/mcell_tutorial/intro/viz_data/` and click **Read Molecule Files**.
 You should now see a number of red molecules populating the surface of the **Cube**.
 Drag the green bar on the timeline back and forth to scrub through the simulation.